Common scold: Medieval England

-The offence of scolding developed from the late middle ages in England.
+The offence of scolding developed from the late Middle Ages in England.
 A British historian suggests attempts to control and punish 'bad speech' increased after the Black Death, when demographic shift led to greater resistance and threats to the status quo.
 This included prosecutions for scolding.
 Scolds were described using Latin terms, including objurgator, garulator, rixator and litigator, found in masculine and feminine forms (objurgatrix, etc.) in medieval legal records and all referring to negative forms of speech, chatter, quarrelling or reproachment.
 These offences were commonly presented and punished in manorial or borough courts that governed the behaviour of peasants and townspeople across England; with a scarce few to the parish vestry.
 The most common punishment was a fine.

 Some historians write of scolding and bad speech coded as feminine offences by the late medieval period.
 Women of all marital statuses were prosecuted for scolding.
-Those married featured most often—widows were rarely labelled scolds.
+The married were featured most often, whereas widows were only rarely labelled scolds.
 In places such as Exeter scolds were typically poorer women—elsewhere scolds could include members of the local elite.
 Women who were also charged with matters such as violence, nightwandering, eavesdropping, flirting or adultery were also likely to be labelled scolds.
 People were in some parts frequently labelled 'common scolds', indicating the impact of their behaviour and speech on a community.
 Karen Jones identified 13 men prosecuted for scolding in Kent's secular courts, compared to 94 women and 2 couples.

 Many of the male minority convicted were co-accused with their wives.
 In 1434, Helen Bradwall (wife of Peter Bradwall), scolded Hugh Welesson and his wife Isabel in Middlewich, calling Isabel a "child murderer" and Hugh a "skallet [wretched] knave".
 Isabel and Hugh also scolded Helen, calling her a "lesyng blebberer" (lying blatherer).
 All parties were fined for the offences—Hugh and Isabel: jointly.
 Like women, male scolds were often accused of many other offences, such as fornication, theft, illegal trading, and assault.